kgeorgiou/ctf-writeups/runesec/web/blacklist.md

 ## Exploitation

-Let's try guess what query is invoked on the server to authorize us:
+Let's try guess the query that's invoked on the server to authorize us:
 ```
 SELECT * FROM ???
 WHERE ???={input} AND ???="{input}";
 ```